status-im/nimbus-eth2/docs/src/cli.md

-# CLI
+# Command-line Options

-You can run your customized beacon node using the beacon_node CLI.
+You can run your customized beacon node using the beacon_node executable.
 The available options are shown below.

 ## Prerequisites

-Specifying a genesis file is mandatory to run this CLI.
+Specifying a genesis file is mandatory to run this executable.
 You can either get it from the official eth2 repository [here](https://github.com/eth2-clients/eth2-testnets/blob/master/shared/witti/genesis.ssz) or generate your own like [this](https://github.com/status-im/nim-beacon-chain/blob/db92c2f2549a339be60896c3907cefdb394b5e11/scripts/launch_local_testnet.sh#L154) when starting a local testnet.
 You can also specify the path of your genesis file like [this](https://github.com/status-im/nim-beacon-chain/blob/db92c2f2549a339be60896c3907cefdb394b5e11/scripts/launch_local_testnet.sh#L229).

 For example, download a genesis file and then run the following command to start the node:

 <img src="./img/beacon_node_example.PNG" alt="" style="margin: 0 40 0 40"/>

-## CLI Help Message
+## Usage

 ```
 $ ./build/beacon_node --help